 So when rumor turned to reality last year, when Albini actually signed on to produce Nirvana, the stage was set for a combustible collision of the underground and the industry.
 By the time the ensuing furor died down, Albini probably felt again as if he’d been pelted with snot-covered bricks and shit.
 Only this time he wasn’t laughing.

 Steve Albini is famously emaciated—it’s the first thing you notice about him as he trundles from room to room of his Northwest Side bungalow, hands stuffed deep in the pockets of his worn black Levi’s, head pitched forward as if he were on some other physical plane.
 His legs and arms, clothed loosely in his Levi’s-and-T-shirt uniform, are all straight lines and sharp angles, like a stick figure.
 His face is gaunt under a sad old fedora and behind a pair of wire-rimmed glasses.
 He doesn’t smile much.

-In other words, one band is is imitating Slint, and the other is just approaching its music from a Slint-like perspective.
-And although no one else might be tell their records apart, in Steve Albini’s eyes Crane sucks and Rodan rocks.
+In other words, one band is imitating Slint, and the other is just approaching its music from a Slint-like perspective.
+And although no one else might be able to tell their records apart, in Steve Albini’s eyes Crane sucks and Rodan rocks.
 One is pure.
 The other should be dismissed.

 It’s a worldview he began developing at a very early age.

 In a lot of ways, you spend the last 50 years of your life trying to get over the first 12.